-8. On August 6, 2015, the Colorado Court of Appeal issued its Mandate, which states in pertinent part:
+8. On August 6, 2015, the Colorado Court of Appeal issued its Mandate, which

 An opinion was entered by the Supreme Court on June 29, 2015, wherein the judgment of the Colorado Court of Appeals was reversed...
 IT IS NOW ORDERED that the judgement of the trial court is affirmed.
 Accordingly, the case is remanded to the District Court, City and County of Denver for further proceedings consistent with this opinion of the Colorado Supreme Court.